Table of Contents

 What is pancreatitis?

-The symptoms of acute pancreatitis include the following:
+The symptoms of acute pancreatitis include:

 - Rapid heart rate

 People who have chronic pancreatitis may also experience abdominal pain, nausea, and vomiting.
 They may also have the following symptoms:

 - Unintended weight loss

 - Jaundice (yellowing of the skin and whites of the eyes)

 Sometimes people with chronic pancreatitis don’t have symptoms until they have complications.

 If you have any of the above symptoms, call your doctor right away.
 Left untreated, pancreatitis can cause can complications that can be fatal.

 There are a number of factors that can cause pancreatitis.
 The most common causes are:

 - Gallstones (digestive fluids that become solid and form stones in the gallbladder)